lw8192/Red-Team-Dev/C/README.md

     printf("%i", x);     //print out integer x

     ptr +=3;    //increases address by 3*(size of the data type in bytes) ptr -= 2;   //decrement address by 2
+    #incrementing a

 Double pointer: pointer to a pointer